 Sitting right in the centre of England, Leicester is a vibrant hub of culture, heritage and modernity, offering easy access to the rest of the country.

 But while its transport links make it prime commuter territory, Leicester is also a popular place to work as well as live – and ranked highly in Totally Money’s Best Places in the UK to Make a Living survey.

-You’ll find a wide range of industry in Leicester, including engineering, manufacturing, retail and food and drink.
+You’ll find a wide range of industry in Leicester, including engineering, manufacturing and retail.
 Education is also a major employer, with its internationally-renowned institutions – Leicester University and De Montfort University.